 Each of these plans may have pros and cons depending on your situation, and your decision today can have lasting impacts for the rest of your life.
 So, its important to make a good decision.
 How can you determine the best option for you?

-In general, if you plan on working within the IPERS system for 7 years or more, we find that the election to participate in IPERS is the better option for most people.
-Participating in IPERS provides you a safe, secure, fixed income in retirement that is superior to TIAA once you build up enough credits.
+In general, if you plan on working within the IPERS system for 7 years or more, we find that the election to participate in IPERS is a great option for most people.
+Participating in IPERS provides you a safe, secure, source of fixed income in retirement that is superior to TIAA once you build up enough credits.

 As your salary increases and you build up more and more credits, your IPERS benefit will become substantial.
 For clients, we help to calculate their IPERS benefit, and then determine a retirement savings balance that would produce a similar income.